TaylorMade: Sale to KPS Capital Partners (2017)

-Sale to Centroid Investment Partners (2021)
+Sale to Centroid Investment Partners (2022)

-On February 2, 2021 the New York Times reported that KPS had hired Morgan Stanley to run a sale of Taylormade with a value estimated around US$2 billion.
+On February 3, 2022, the New York Times reported that KPS had hired Morgan Stanley to run a sale of TaylorMade with a value estimated around US$2 billion.

-On May 11, 2021 Centroid Investment Partners - a Korean private equity firm - signed a definitive agreement to purchase Taylormade from KPS for a value of US$1.7 billion.
+On May 11, 2022, Centroid Investment Partners - a Korean private equity firm - signed a definitive agreement to purchase TaylorMade from KPS.

+Sun Day Red (2024)

+On February 12, 2024, TaylorMade partnered with Tiger Woods to launch the golfer's apparel line, Sun Day Red.
+As of January 7, 2025, the tiger logos for Sun Day Red have been challenged by Tigeraire and Puma.
+Both Oppositions were filed with Trademark Trial and Appeal Board, however, the Tigeraire case has been suspended pending federal litigation.